 In the early 2000s, IC professor of physics and astronomy Beth Ellen Clark Joseph, then-Provost Peter Bardaglio and others worked on renewable energy advocacy and local demonstration projects with Ithaca solar professional and enthusiast Rob Garrity (now with Borrego).
 This included an inventory of the solar electric and solar thermal potential of all of the campus buildings as well as a meteorological tower installation to study IC’s South Hill wind resource.
 Building on this momentum, Lew Durland and the IC team, seeing the unique solar opportunity with both remote net metering and the NYSERDA funding opportunity, moved ahead and made this clean energy project a reality.

-8. What are some of Ithaca College’s key
+8. What are some of Ithaca College’s key sustainability achievements?

 Ithaca College is a charter member of the Association for the Advancement of Sustainability in Higher Education, and for seven straight years has been named in the Princeton Review’s list of top “green” colleges.